hmc-sysadmin/labs/mail.md

 parentheses.
 Avoid blank lines because they confuse postfix.

 ### Change the settings for hostname and domain name
 Did you get your email?
+If not, you may need to configure a few more things.
 The sending address should have the form:
     from@hostname
 The email address has two parts: